-such an allowance would be sufficient.
-Provisions and Contingent Liabilities The Council has made provisions of £0.364 million to recognise costs that may arise as a result of past events.
+salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+These judgements are made by actuaries appointed by Leicestershire County Council who administer the pension fund.
+A decrease in the discount rate assumption would result in an increase in pension liability.
+A one year increase in member life expectancy would result in an increase in pension liability.
+An increase in the pension rate would result in an increase in pension liability.
+A 1% increase in the pension liability would decrease the Council's net assets by £0.386million Arrears At 31 st March 2015, the Council had a balance of £2.197 million for sundry "general" debtors.
+A review of balances suggested that an impairment of doubtful debts of £0.278million was appropriate.
+However in the current economic climate it is not certain that such an allowance would be sufficient.
+If collection rates were to deteriorate, a doubling of the amount of the impairment of doubtful debts would require an additional £0.278million to be set aside as an allowance.
+Provisions and Contingent Liabilities The Council has made provisions of £0.767 million to recognise costs that may arise as a result of past events.
 In addition, various contingent liabilities have been acknowledged based on costs that may arise in the forthcoming years.
 It is not certain that all payments will materialise or be paid at the estimated level.
-An increase over the forthcoming year of 10% would have the effect of adding £0.036million to the provision needed.
+An increase over the forthcoming year of 10% would have the effect of adding £0.077million to the provision needed.
 The judgements used in estimating the appeals provision included in this balance have been detailed in note 2.
-Based on current appeals data, if these two judgements were incorrect, the provision would increase in the liability by £0.260million.
 Accruals Estimates of known future expenses or income where amounts are not yet certain are accrued in the year that they relate to.
 The expense or the income could be either higher or lower than expected.
-An increase in creditor accruals (General Fund and HRA £1.971million) of 25% would mean that an additional £0.493 million would be taken to service accounts.
+An increase in creditor accruals (General Fund and HRA £3.075million excluding CPO balances) of 25% would mean that an additional £0.769 million would be taken to service accounts.